bxparks/rpn83p/docs/USER_GUIDE_UNIT.md

 | {Denominate} * {float}        | {Denominate}  |
 | {Denominate} / {float}        | {Denominate}  |

-Let's enter '6 feet 2 inches', convert that to inches, then divide that by 3:
+Let's enter "6 feet 2 inches", divide that by 3, then convert that to inches:

 | **Keys**          | **Display**                      |
 | ----------------  | ---------------------            |